sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 There should be 11 output files from Cuffdiff.
 These files should all begin with something like "Cuffdiff on data 43, data 38, and others".
-We will mostly be interested in the file ending with "gene differential expression testing" which contains the statistical results from testing the level of gene expression between the batch condition and chem condition.
+We will mostly be interested in the file ending with "`gene differential expression testing`" which contains the statistical results from testing the level of gene expression between the batch condition and chem condition.

 Filter based on column 14 ("significant") - a binary assessment of q\_value > 0.05, where q\_value is p\_value adjusted for multiple testing.

 Under Basic Tools, click on **Filter and Sort > Filter**:

 - **Filter:** "Cuffdiff on data....: gene differential expression testing"